raarts/ansible-lookup-gitlab-ci-env/README.md

 	    state: absent

 It's the environment line that does the trick.
-It copies environment variables from the CI environment (including everything that starts with `CI_`, and creates variables that begin with the prefixes defined by 'ENV' and 'COMMON'.
+It copies environment variables from the CI environment (including everything that starts with `CI_`, and creates variables by taking them from CI variables that begin with the prefixes defined by 'ENV' and 'COMMON'.